 MENTAL HEALTH & WELLNESS

-Sloomoo Institute was born from a very personal place when playing with slime brought one of the Co-Founders joy at a very difficult time in life (read more here).
-The founders then discovered dozens of stories about how sensory play enabled others to relieve stress and anxiety.
-Giving back to mental health non-profits, such as NAMI, MindUP & Love is Louder, and sharing ways in which the Sloomoo audience can benefit is a key mission.
-The brand has partnered with acclaimed psychiatrist Dr. Judith Joseph MD MBA to understand the brain on sensory play.
+Sloomoo Institute was born from a very personal place, as playing with slime brought the Co-Founders joy at a very difficult time in life (read more here).
+The founders, besties with 16 years of friendship, discovered dozens of stories about how play enabled others to relieve stress and anxiety.
+The brand partners with the Goldie Hawn Foundation’s MindUP organization, a non-profit that supports mental fitness for children, globally.
 “Soothing the senses is a relaxation technique used in behavioral therapy.
 It lowers your fight or flight stress response, which results in lowering your blood pressure and heart rate.
-When your body relaxes, your mind can function better,” explains Dr. Joseph, “Play is crucial for a child’s development but also beneficial for people of all ages.
+When your body relaxes, your mind can function better,” explains Dr. Joseph, a New York psychiatrist and Chair of The Women in Medicine Initiative for Columbia University.
+“Play is crucial for a child’s development but also beneficial for people of all ages.
 It can trigger endorphins to promote an overall sense of well-being.”

 DIVERSITY & INCLUSION